 EarthCorps is located in the heart of the Pacific Northwest: Seattle, Washington.
 Here, we watch the sun rise over the Cascade Mountains in the east, and then set behind the Olympic Mountains to the west.
 Everything that we do effects the health of Puget Sound – the large body of saltwater that sustains our region.

-The AmeriCorps and international participants who join our conservation corps learn leadership skills through working collaboratively, leading community volunteers, and executing technical restoration projects along shorelines, trails and in forests.
-They build an intentional community where they exchange ideas, learn, and grow from one another.
+EarthCorps Crew is our primary conservation corps program where AmeriCorps and International Participants learn leadership skills through working collaboratively and executing technical restoration projects along shorelines, trails, and in forests.
+They choose to build an intentional community where they exchange ideas, learn, and grow from one another.
 Every day our corps is hard at work, improving the health of the Puget Sound region.

 Restoration is physically and mentally demanding work.

-As a corps member, you will learn and bond with your crew through a range of challenging projects that will give you an introduction to a wide variety of restoration methods.
-These projects are located throughout the Puget Sound region in urban, suburban and rural settings.
+As an EarthCorps crew member, you will learn and bond with your crew through challenging projects that will give you an introduction to a wide variety of restoration methods.
+These projects are located throughout the Puget Sound region in urban, suburban, and rural settings.

 Projects include, but are not limited to: